kurtjd/galaxy-raiders/README.md

 Linux: Just run 'make' then run ./invaders to play.
 You will need SFML 2.3 installed and a compiler that supports C++11.
 Windows: Depends on your build environment, but you will also need SFML 2.3 and a compiler that supports C++11.

-What I learned and what I plan to do differently next game
+What I Learned and What I Plan to do Differently Next Game
 ----------------------------------------------------------
 -Decouple graphics from gameplay logic.
 Although it isn't absolutely terrible in my code, it can still be much better.

 -Look into game programming patterns, specifically entity-component pattern.
 I really don't like how I'm passing all the game objects separately into each function.
 There needs to be an easier way to handle all this.

 -Implement sprite batching.
 Although it isn't a big deal here because of the few number of sprites, making individual draw calls for every sprite every frame is very inefficient.

 -Make game speed independent of FPS.
 At first I didn't really understand "delta time", but now that I do, all movements, update ticks, etc should take into account delta time.
 Having said that, don't use sleep()... really only did this out of laziness.

 -Figure out a better way to load and manage resources (IE: textures, sounds, etc).
 I know my method will fall apart once you have a larger amount of resources.